Had bellies with stars.

 In the 60s & 70s, the mainline Protestant denominations looked at Vineyard (& others) allowing hippies in church with bare feet, and using drums and guitars in church, and said:

-"You want to do that and still call that church?
+Then in the 80s & 90s, those same mainline denominations came to accept Vineyard and now say:"You want to do that and still call that church?

 You are not part of us -- what are you anyway?"